visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

     or it may be days.
 If it is days.
 Its conceivable the issue could be handled in the following week by a new **Primary/Backup** pair.
-  * If customer indicates immediate response is required, the **Primary** should inquire the whole team to arrange another developer who can handle it.
+  * If customer indicates immediate response is required, the **Primary** should query the whole team to arrange another developer who can handle it.

 .. _sre_housekeeping: